clicon/clixon-docs/pagination.rst

    get offset=100 limit=20
    unlock-db

-The use of locks guarantees a consistent view (snapshot) of the state data, but ultimately needs to be implemented by the pagination plugin code.
-Clixon provides a framework, but the semantics must be implemented by the plugin.
+The use of locks guarantees a consistent view (snapshot) of config data, but risks undefinite blocking in a CLI pagination situation for example.

+For state pagination data, database locks are not useful.
+Instead clixon extends the database lock mechanism with a specific `state-paginate-lock` lock that can be used by the state paginate callback developer.
+It works the same way as a database lock, but there is no config database associated with it, it is specially made for paginated state data only.

 Pagination protocol